iandanforth/NAB-detectors/README.md

 # NAB-detectors

-This is a companion repository for the [Numenta Anomaly Benchmark (NAB)]().
-If you are unfamiliar with NAB please refer to the main repository.
+This is a companion repository for the [Numenta Anomaly Benchmark (NAB)](https://github.com/numenta/NAB).
+If you are unfamiliar with NAB please refer to the main repository first.

 In 2019 the main body of the benchmark's code was ported to Python 3.
-The detector code was outside the scope of that project but is kept here for posterity.
+The Numenta detector code was outside the scope of that project and was moved here.

+This repository can be used to replicate results listed on the scoreboard of the main repository for the following detectors:

+    numenta
+    numentaTM
+    htmjava  # See README.md in nab/detectors/htmjava for more additional setup

+## Installation

 ### Initial requirements